 Bufcafe is not a cooperative, however they have taken a much more symbiotic relationship with the thousands of producers with whom they work; not just paying fairly, but rewarding with premiums over the market and other incentives to ensure a strong partnership in the communities they work with.

 In 2006, Nyamagabe became the district that encompassed much of what used to be called the Gikongogo province.
-The Remera washing station in this district is one of the highest in the country sitting right at 1,950 meters.
-Producers in this area mainly grow tea and coffee as a cash crop and are very very tiny, owning generally just a few hundred coffee trees.
+The Remera washing station in this district is one of the highest in the country, sitting right at 1,950 meters.
+Producers in this area mainly grow tea and coffee as a cash crop and are very very tiny—owning generally just a few hundred coffee trees.

-In 2001 though, the PEARL project recognized that there was huge potential and within a decade there are now coffee washing stations all over the entire country.
-These washing stations were able to take a product that was receiving at or below commodity prices, to a coffee that is often sought after by professionals around the world and in total has more than doubled the prices being paid to some producers.
+In 2001 though, the PEARL project recognized that there was huge potential in growing coffee in Rwanda, and, within a decade, there are now coffee washing stations all over country.
+These washing stations were able to take a product that was receiving at or below commodity prices, to a coffee that is often sought after by professionals around the world.
+In total, prices being paid to some producers has more than doubled.

-Variety: Bourbon Types (French Mission, Jackson, Mbirizi, Pop)
+Varieties: Bourbon Types (French Mission, Jackson, Mbirizi, Pop)

 Elevation: 1,950 meters

-Harvest Time: April 2013 - July 2013
+Harvest Time: April 2014 – July 2014